 You could call it nostalgia, but that word implies a bittersweet tinge, which isn't quite accurate.
-Whatever the adjective is, for many walking into a comic shop has the ability to illicit very specific thoughts and feelings, or at least assertively let you know where you are.
+Whatever the adjective is, for many walking into a comic shop has the ability to elicit very specific thoughts and feelings, or at least assertively let you know where you are.

-Perhaps the sights and even smells remind you of frequent trips as a kid with a parent; for most it's also an enjoyable space for the present.
+Perhaps the sights and even smells remind you of frequent trips as a kid with a parent; for most, it's also an enjoyable space for the present.
 The former is what I experienced the first time I walked into Zeus Comics here in Dallas, Texas - an immediate rush of familiar sensations and memories, even though by that point it'd probably been 10-15 years since I'd entered a comic shop.

 The intent here isn't to just wax poetic about a comic store.
 However, for kids and adults alike, they can be very important spaces for hobbies and also for much more significant reasons.